Rates & FAQs

 Q: What things should I bring?

 A: The Wyoming mountain climate is unpredictable at best regardless of whether it’s the first week of June or the last week of August.
 Due to this, we strongly recommend a variety of layers.
 Having a long sleeve shirt, a sweatshirt, and a jacket to switch between throughout the day is always good.
 You will need boots with some sort of heel for riding — slick soled is highly recommended!
 Additionally, we recommend jeans for the trail.
 Not something thin that can get torn while moving between trees.
 A hat with a wide brim is great to keep the sun off your face, but we recommend one that has a chin strap.
 Stampede strings are available on your first ride to keep your hat securely in place.
 Sun glasses and sun screen are also good items when riding at 7,000 feet.
-Lastly, some sort of water wear is recommended for the rafting trip!

 The ranch store has a large assortment of Crossed Sabres shirts, vests, sweatshirts, chinks, gloves, hats, personal items, and more.